sunomura/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-starttiles-squaretiles-squareordesktoptile10-appidorpath.md

 # AppIdOrPath

-`AppIdOrPath` specifies the `AppID` of the Windows Store apps, or the path to the desktop apps that appear as square tiles on the **Start** screen.
-The `AppId` must be the `AppUserModelID` found in the application's AUMIDs.txt file, which is located in the app package downloaded from the OEM channel partner portal of the Windows Store.
+`AppIdOrPath` specifies the `AppID` of the Microsoft Store apps, or the path to the desktop apps that appear as square tiles on the **Start** screen.
+The `AppId` must be the `AppUserModelID` found in the application's AUMIDs.txt file, which is located in the app package downloaded from the OEM channel partner portal of the Microsoft Store.

 ## Values